astrophileAqsa123/expense-tracker/README.md

 # Expense Tracker Flutter App

+Personal Expense Tracker designed to help users manage their finances intelligently and effectively.
 A Flutter-based Expense Tracker application with **Firebase backend** for Authentication and Firestore Cloud Database.
 This project uses models, services, and Firebase integration to handle users, budgets, and transactions.

 ---